maize-genetics/phg_v2/docs/build_and_load.md

 the [**"Create VCF files"**](#create-vcf-files) section for further details_).
 The issue arrives when we query the compressed data using [AGC's `getctg`](https://github.com/refresh-bio/agc#extract-contigs-from-the-archive) command.
-When we query this hypothetical AGC file, we will get the following information:
+When we query this hypothetical archive, we will get the following information:

 ```
-$ ./agc getctg assemblies.agc chr1@LineA chr1@LineB > queries.fa
+$ agc getctg assemblies.agc chr1@LineA chr1@LineB > queries.fa

 $ head queries.fa
 >chr1